 We longlist every book the reader votes suggest could win.
 Sometimes a small number of books dominate the readers’ votes; in other years the votes are widely spread resulting in a longer list.
 Over the years our lists have ranged from 19 to 39 titles strong.

 Readers can also award one ‘golden vote’ for a novel they can’t stop thinking about.
 Novels which attract one or more golden votes are automatically longlisted, alongside the entries which attracted the highest number of’regular’ YES votes.

-In the days before the longlist announcement we share a selection of ‘snippets’ from comments which accompany YES votes.
-These are tweeted @bathnovelaward and are searchable (or mutable) by the tag #BNAkids.
+From noon BST on December 15th we will share a selection of ‘snippets’ from comments which accompany YES votes.
+These are tweeted from @bathnovelaward and are searchable (or mutable) by the tag #BNAkids.

-Here’s a snippet from a vote during the Bath Children’s Novel Award 2017.
-It’s for the mansucript for Orphans of the Tide by Struan Murray which went on to win and was published by Puffin in Febrary 2020:
+Here’s a snippet from a vote for a former Bath Children’s Novel Award winner.
+It’s for the mansucript for Orphans of the Tide by Struan Murray which went on to win in 2017 and was published by Puffin in Febrary 2020:

 #BNAkids Intriguing and complex.
 Boy emerges from dead whale!
 Could be amazing.
 YES

 — The Bath Novel Awards (@BathNovelAward) November 29, 2017